 Playing time: 60 minutes

 To win, players must defeat Wu-Feng.
-If enough of the village tiles get haunted, if the draw pile empties or all players die, Wu-Feng wins and players lose.
+If enough of the village tiles get haunted, if the draw pile empties, or if all players die, Wu-Feng wins and the players lose.

 Monks work together (it’s a cooperative game) against the forces of the game.